Dynamical Spreading and Memory Retention Under Power Law Potential: Abstract

 \section{Abstract}

-Power law potentials dictate interactions across scales and matter, controlling the structure and dynamics of inanimate, and living systems.
-Though the equilibrium distributions of particles with a power law repulsion were extensively studied, their unconfined dynamical evolution gained far less attention --- Yet, living matter is inherently out of equilibrium and is seldom static.
-Here, we investigate the overdamped dynamic spreading of a dense suspension of particles under repulsive pair-potential of the form $1/r^k$.
-Coarse graining the pair interactions, we predict that the suspension spreads in a self-similar form, with its radius growing in time as $t^{1/(k+2)}$, independent of the spatial dimension ($d$).
-We confirm this prediction experimentally in quasi-two dimensions using perpendicularly magnetized colloids with dipolar repulsion ($k=3$).
-Numerical simulations corroborate the experiments for the $k=3$ case and further predict a categorically different behavior at a critical power law: when $k<d-2$, the initial distribution is no longer concentrated at the origin.
+We study the overdamped dynamic spreading of a suspension of particles under a repulsive power law potential.
+We predict that the suspension spreads in a self-similar form, with its radius growing in time with a power independent of the dimension.
+We confirm this prediction experimentally using magnetized colloids with dipolar repulsion.
+Numerical simulations corroborate the experiments and further predict a categorically different behavior at a critical power, below which the initial distribution is no longer concentrated at the origin.
 Instead, particles accumulate at the perimeter and retain a long-lived memory of their original pattern.
-We demonstrate that below this threshold, the initial distribution seeds the resulting pattern, encoding the future structure of an unconfined, and dynamically evolving system.
+Below this threshold, the initial distribution seeds the resulting pattern, encoding the future structure of a dynamically evolving system.

-Power-law potentials influence many phenomena governing our lives \cite{french2010long}.
-They are the reason the Earth orbits the sun and the cause our hair stands on end on a dry winter day; it is how charged particles interact with each other and why a compass points to the north \cite{purcell2013electricity}.
-As such, it is no wonder that power-law potentials have been the subject of numerous studies.
-Usually, the focus is either on equilibrium configurations, where the density of the particles is static and thermal fluctuations are present \cite{leble2017large,Agarwal2019Harmonic, dandekar2023dynamical, irvine2010pleats, guerra2018freezing}, or on phase transitions \cite{zahn2000dynamic, dillmann2013two}.
-Far less attention has been given to their dynamics \cite{ispolatov1996annihilation, ginzburg1997self, marcos2017formation, flack2023out}, usually with respect to relaxation to equilibrium \cite{bouchet2010thermodynamics}.
+Power law potentials influence many phenomena governing our lives \cite{french2010long}.
+They are the reason the Earth orbits the sun and what causes our hair to stand on end on a dry winter day; they are how charged particles interact with each other and why a compass points to the north \cite{purcell2013electricity}.
+As such, it is no wonder that power law potentials have been the subject of numerous studies.
+Usually, the focus is on equilibrium configurations \cite{leble2017large,Agarwal2019Harmonic, dandekar2023dynamical, irvine2010pleats, guerra2018freezing}, or on phase transitions \cite{zahn2000dynamic, dillmann2013two}.
+Far less attention has been given to their dynamics \cite{ispolatov1996annihilation, ginzburg1997self, marcos2017formation, flack2023out,HelenaMassanaCid2019,PhysRevE.89.012306,EbertMaretKeim}, usually with respect to relaxation to equilibrium \cite{bouchet2010thermodynamics}.
 However, both living and engineered colloidal systems are hardly ever static --- they grow and evolve out of equilibrium.